 Making compost right at home is an easy way to get rid of kitchen scraps.
 Plus, it adds fertility to your garden and keeps our landfills from piling up too fast.
 However, everyone that composts at home knows what a pain it is to sort out food scraps every day to ensure only fruit and vegetable-based foods make it in the bucket.
 What should you do with your extra dairy products and meat scraps?
 With a regular compost system, the only answer is the trash can.

-For this reason, bokashi buckets change everything you thought you knew about making compost at home.
+For this reason, composting with bokashi changes everything you thought you knew about making compost at home.
 Not truly a composter?
 Bokashi buckets actually ferment your food scraps instead, filling them with beneficial anaerobic microbes and helping them break it down.